-She presently serves on the Executive Council of the Williston Restorative Justice Center, and the Boards of Main Street Alliance and ACLU-Vermont.
+She presently serves on the Executive Council of the Williston Restorative Justice Center, Planned Parenthood of Northern New England's Action Fund, and the Foundation of ACLU-Vermont as a Trustee.
 Governor Shumlin appointed Melinda to the Vermont Pathways From Poverty Council in 2014.
 Governor Shumlin in 2015 appointed Melinda to the Vermont Commission on Women.
 She was the Co-Chair of the American Heart Association’s Go Red for Women Campaign for 2011.
-Melinda served on the Regional Affairs Committee of the Lake Champlain Chamber of Commerce, and has been a strong advocate for the return of passenger rail to Union Station in Burlington.
+Melinda served on the Regional Affairs Committee of the Lake Champlain Chamber of Commerce, and has been a strong advocate for the return of passenger rail to Union Station in Burlington which began in June of 2022 to New York City.
 Melinda served on the Advisory Councils of the Vermont Green Building Network, University of Vermont’s 2020 “Leading By Design” Sustainability Task Force, the Childhood Hunger Council of Chittenden County, Spectrum Youth Center, and Patient Choices Vermont.
 She participated on the development and ultimate steering committee for the Burlington Legacy Project.
 She serves as a Trustee of the Community Sailing Center.

-Main Street Landing has won the Energy Star for Small Business Award from the U. S. Environmental Protection Agency, the illustrious Hertzel Pasackow Award for Architectural Excellence, Chittenden County Historical Society Award, the Burlington Historic Preservation Association Award, AIA Excellence in Architecture Award, Leadership in Energy and Environmental Design Silver (LEED) Award from the U. S. Green Building Council, and the Burlington Development Award.
+Melinda was honored by the Burlington Business Association with the Nathan Harris Award in recognition of her contribution to the economic vitality of downtown Burlington.
+She was also honored with the Vermont Business for Social Responsibilities’ Terry Ehrich Award.
+Her work at Main Street Landing helped the company to be awarded the Energy Star for Small Business Award from the U. S. Environmental Protection Agency, the illustrious Hertzel Pasackow Award for Architectural Excellence, Chittenden County Historical Society Award, the Burlington Historic Preservation Association Award, AIA Excellence in Architecture Award, Leadership in Energy and Environmental Design Silver (LEED) Award from the U. S. Green Building Council, and the Burlington Development Award.